SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops.md

 We are ready with the upper part.

 Printing the lower part is very similar to that of the upper part.
 The difference is that instead of decreasing **`left_right`** with 1 at the end of the loop, we will increase it with 1 at the beginning of the loop.
-Also, **the loop will be from 0 to `(n - 1) // 2`**:
+Also, **the loop will iterate from 0 to `(n - 1) // 2`**:

 ![](/assets/chapter-6-1-images/10.Diamond-06.png)